The APOLLO Trial

 After the procedure

 After your heart procedure, plan to stay in the hospital for a short time.
 Once your doctor releases you, expect several follow-up appointments each year.
-Expect to have this type of appointment for at least five years and up to ten, so your doctor can continue to monitor how you feel.
+Expect to have this type of appointment for ten years so your doctor can continue to monitor how you feel.

 Potential risks